levdevlev/GTA5-Substance-Painter-DDS-Exporter/README.md

 (Can also be found using the Python > Plugins Folder button in the top row)

-## Export preset:
+## Export preset [Optional]:
-Move the Starfield.spexp from the optional files to this folder:
+Move the GTA 5.spexp file to this folder:
 <pre>
 C:\Users\username\Documents\Adobe\Adobe Substance 3D Painter\assets\export-presets
 </pre>